zcdev/Unit-4-Game/README.md

 * jQuery
 * Bootstrap

-Game Theme and UI Designed by ZCDEV.
+Game theme and UI designed by ZCDEV.
 Image assets from vecteezy.com